WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. On the same way,  create a new action called **ToPrivate**, and add the following code in the method's body.
+1. In the same way, create a new action called **ToPrivate**, and add the following code in the method's body.
 As opposite to the **ToPublic** method, this one will remove the photo's row from the _Public_ partition key and re-add it to the logged user partition.
 Therefore, this method needs a logged user to work.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex4-ToPrivateMethod_)